Zingabopp/BeatSync/README.md

 * BeatSaver
   * Enabled: If false, disables all feeds from this source.
   * MaxConcurrentPageChecks: Number of pages to check simultaneously when reading feeds.
-  * FavoriteMappers: Feed that downloads songs from each mapper specified in FavoriteMappers.ini in the UserData folder.
+  * FavoriteMappers: Feed that downloads beatmaps from each mapper specified in FavoriteMappers.ini in the UserData folder.
     * Enabled
     * MaxSongs: Maximum number of songs to download from each mapper.
     * CreatePlaylist
     * PlaylistStyle
     * SeparateMapperPlaylists: If true (along with CreatePlaylist), create a playlist for each mapper in your FavoriteMappers.ini file.
-  * Hot: Get songs using Beat Saver's "Hot" ordering.
+  * Hot: Get beatmaps using Beat Saver's "Hot" ordering.
     * Enabled
     * MaxSongs: **WARNING - Setting this to 0 will download every song on BeatSaver.**
     * CreatePlaylist
     * PlaylistStyle
-  * Downloads: Get songs by most downloaded from Beat Saver
+  * Downloads: Get beatmaps by most downloaded from Beat Saver
     * Enabled
     * MaxSongs: **WARNING - Setting this to 0 will download every song on BeatSaver.**
     * CreatePlaylist
     * PlaylistStyle
 * ScoreSaber
   * Enabled: If false, disables all feeds from this source.
-  * TopRanked: Get ranked songs by ScoreSaber's "Star" rating.
+  * TopRanked: Get ranked beatmaps by ScoreSaber's "Star" rating.
     * Enabled
     * MaxSongs
     * CreatePlaylist
-    * PlaylistStyle: Recommended to leave this set to 'Replace' (1 in json) so that unranked songs get removed.
+    * PlaylistStyle: Recommended to leave this set to 'Replace' (1 in json) so that unranked beatmaps get removed.
-    * IncludeUnstarred: Include songs that don't have a star rating (no affect on this feed, all songs will have a star rating).
+    * IncludeUnstarred: Include beatmaps that don't have a star rating (no affect on this feed, all beatmaps will have a star rating).
-    * MaxStars: Maximum star rating for a song, 0 to disable (songs with a lower difficulty will be included if that difficulty is less than this.)
+    * MaxStars: Maximum star rating for a song, 0 to disable (beatmaps with a lower difficulty will be included if that difficulty is less than this.)
     * MinStars: Maximum star rating for a song, 0 to disable.
-  * LatestRanked: Get ScoreSaber's ranked songs, most recently ranked first (more or less).
+  * LatestRanked: Get ScoreSaber's ranked beatmaps, most recently ranked first (more or less).
     * Enabled
     * MaxSongs
     * CreatePlaylist
-    * PlaylistStyle: Recommended to leave this set to 'Replace' (1 in json) so that unranked songs get removed.
+    * PlaylistStyle: Recommended to leave this set to 'Replace' (1 in json) so that unranked beatmaps get removed.
-    * IncludeUnstarred: Include songs that don't have a star rating (no affect on this feed, all songs will have a star rating).
+    * IncludeUnstarred: Include beatmaps that don't have a star rating (no affect on this feed, all beatmaps will have a star rating).
-    * MaxStars: Maximum star rating for a song, 0 to disable (songs with a lower difficulty will be included if that difficulty is less than this.)
+    * MaxStars: Maximum star rating for a song, 0 to disable (beatmaps with a lower difficulty will be included if that difficulty is less than this.)
     * MinStars: Maximum star rating for a song, 0 to disable.
-  * Trending: Get songs using ScoreSaber's "Trending" ordering.
+  * Trending: Get beatmaps using ScoreSaber's "Trending" ordering.
     * Enabled
     * MaxSongs: **WARNING - Setting this to 0 will download every song on BeatSaver if you don't have RankedOnly enabled.**
     * CreatePlaylist
     * PlaylistStyle
-    * RankedOnly: If true, only get ranked songs.
+    * RankedOnly: If true, only get ranked beatmaps.
-    * IncludeUnstarred: Include songs that don't have a star rating (unranked songs can still have a star rating).
+    * IncludeUnstarred: Include beatmaps that don't have a star rating (unranked beatmaps can still have a star rating).
-    * MaxStars: Maximum star rating for a song, 0 to disable (songs with a lower difficulty will be included if that difficulty is less than this.)
+    * MaxStars: Maximum star rating for a song, 0 to disable (beatmaps with a lower difficulty will be included if that difficulty is less than this.)
     * MinStars: Maximum star rating for a song, 0 to disable.
-  * TopPlayed: Get the most played songs as reported by ScoreSaber.
+  * TopPlayed: Get the most played beatmaps as reported by ScoreSaber.
     * Enabled
     * MaxSongs: **WARNING - Setting this to 0 will download every song on BeatSaver if you don't have RankedOnly enabled.**
     * CreatePlaylist
     * PlaylistStyle
-    * RankedOnly: If true, only get ranked songs.
+    * RankedOnly: If true, only get ranked beatmaps.
-    * IncludeUnstarred: Include songs that don't have a star rating (unranked songs can still have a star rating).
+    * IncludeUnstarred: Include beatmaps that don't have a star rating (unranked beatmaps can still have a star rating).
-    * MaxStars: Maximum star rating for a song, 0 to disable (songs with a lower difficulty will be included if that difficulty is less than this.)
+    * MaxStars: Maximum star rating for a song, 0 to disable (beatmaps with a lower difficulty will be included if that difficulty is less than this.)
     * MinStars: Maximum star rating for a song, 0 to disable.

 # Additional Information
-* BeatSync maintains a history file for songs it finds in the feeds.
-This is used to prevent BeatSync from redownloading songs you've deleted.
+* BeatSync maintains a history file for beatmaps it finds in the feeds.
+This is used to prevent BeatSync from redownloading beatmaps you've deleted.
 It is sorted in descending order by date the song was added to the history.
-This file can safely be deleted (or carefully edited) if you want BeatSync to download songs you've deleted in the past.
+This file can safely be deleted (or carefully edited) if you want BeatSync to download beatmaps you've deleted in the past.
 * If you use the SongBrowser plugin, it will not show the playlists in the correct order (i.e. TopRanked and LatestRanked will be out of order).

 # Credits